What is a Shim?

 The first step is to make the tooling based on your shim specifications.
 Steel rule dies work like cookie cutters.
-We take the sharp, already shaped steel rule die and press it into our shim material to cut parts.
-Metal shims dull the die over time and are generally not cut with the stamp press.
+We take the sharp, already-shaped steel rule die and press it into our shim material to cut parts.
+Metal dulls the die over time and is generally not cut with the stamp press.
 You can learn more about the basics of steel rule die cutting here.

-Steel rule dies are custom-made for each new shim order.
+We custom-make steel rule dies for each new shim order.
 The tooling is made from cost-effective materials to reduce the one-time tooling fee.
 Artus also stores previously used steel rule dies for future use.
 Returning customers can order the same shims without a tooling fee.